Intangible Cultural Heritage Funding Scheme

 Background

 The Hong Kong Special Administrative Region (HKSAR) Government attaches great importance to the safeguarding of Hong Kong's intangible cultural heritage (ICH) and strives to raise the Hong Kong community's awareness of the importance of ICH and the need to protect such heritage as our cultural assets.
-To further promote the safeguarding of ICH, the HKSAR Government approved a funding of $300 million in late 2018 for launching the ICH Funding Scheme to engage the community and strengthen various aspects of safeguarding work for the ICH of Hong Kong.
-The Funding Scheme is implemented and managed by the ICH Office of the Leisure and Cultural Services Department (LCSD).
+To further promote the safeguarding of ICH, the HKSAR Government approved a funding of HK$300 million in late 2018 for launching the ICH Funding Scheme to engage the community and to strengthen various aspects of work in safeguarding the ICH items of Hong Kong.
+The ICH Funding Scheme is implemented and managed by the ICH Office of the Leisure and Cultural Services Department (LCSD).
 The Intangible Cultural Heritage Advisory Committee and the Sub-committee on ICH Funding Scheme have been consulted before formulating the scope and details of support.

 Purpose and Objectives

-The purpose of the ICH Funding Scheme is to support local organisations and individuals in carrying out projects with a view to achieving the following objectives:
+The purpose of the ICH Funding Scheme is to support local organisations and individuals with relevant experience to carry out projects related to local ICH, with a view to achieving the following objectives:

 1. to strengthen the safeguarding, research, education, promotion and transmission of local ICH items;